Andreas Victor Michiels: Governor of West Coast of Sumatra

 As governor of the West Coast of Sumatra, in 1843, Michiels had a serious clash with Eduard Douwes Dekker, who was then serving as controller at Natal (now in Mandailing Natal Regency, North Sumatra) because of a cash budget deficit.
 Dekker was suspended from office, and moved to Padang without earning anything.
 Dekker included a character General Van Damme in his novel Max Havelaar based upon Michiels.

 End of life

-On 19 February 1849 Michiels was appointed temporary commander Royal Dutch East Indies Army and leader of government affairs and chairman of Bali for the 3rd expedition against a number of kingdoms in Bali.
+On 19 February 1849 Michiels was appointed temporary commander of the Royal Dutch East Indies Army and leader of government affairs and chairman of Bali for the 3rd expedition against a number of kingdoms in Bali.
 He was succeeded as governor by Jan van Swieten.
 After victories in a number of skirmishes, Michiels was killed in a night attack led by Dewa Agung Istri Kanya.
 His tombstone is now in a cemetery now known as Taman Prasasti Museum, Jakarta, Indonesia.